Operational Notice · Effective May 31, 2026

 The number 186 reduces to 6 through digit addition: 1 + 8 + 6 = 15, and 1 + 5 = 6.

 The number 6 is the first perfect number — a number that equals the sum of its divisors (1 + 2 + 3 = 6).
-Pythagoras considered perfect numbers to be sacred because they are self-contained and self-sufficient.
+Pythagoras considered perfect numbers to be sacred because they are self-contained and self-enough.

 Pillar 7: Philolaus (c.
 470–385 BCE)